keptn/lifecycle-toolkit/docs/content/en/docs/migrate/strategy/_index.md

 When migrating to KLT,
-tasks that are not part of the lifecycle workflow should not be handled by KLT but should instead be handled by pipeline engine tools being used such as Jenkins, Argo Workflows, Flux, and Tekton.
+tasks that are not part of the lifecycle workflow should not be handled by KLT but should instead be handled by the pipeline engine tools being used such as Jenkins, Argo Workflows, Flux, and Tekton.

 ### task